milesj/emojibase/README.md

 > Only JSON datasets can be fetched from the CDN.

 > Successfully fetched data will be cached in session storage.
+If `local` is passed as an option,
+> local storage will be used instead.
+Be sure to invalidate manually if used!

 #### flattenEmojiData